Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Osteoarhritis.md

 ![[Pasted image 20230512013824.png]]

 ## Nodal Osteoarthritis
 Nodal osteoarthritis is[[Med Notes/Diseases/MSK/Arthritis/Osteoarhritis|Osteoarhritis]] that affects the joints in the fingers and toes.
-Signs include oney overgrowth and osteophytes at specific sectio
+Signs include oney overgrowth and osteophytes at specific sections of the hand.
+1. Heberden's nodes:

 Heberden's nodes affect the joints at the end of the fingers, while Bouchard's nodes affect the joints in the middle of the fingers.